The White Mercedes: Plot summary

 On the night which she was supposed to arrive, she does not come.
 And so, crestfallen and lovesick, Chris goes to bed.
 The next morning Jenny arrives, and after having tea on the porch they go into his father's bedroom and make love.
 He is a virgin, while she is much more experienced, and he notices she has a tattoo of a butterfly above her left breast (hence the title).

 The next day, when she leaves, Jenny finds that the house in which she and her friends had been illegally squatting has been the victim of a police drugs raid.
 Her hippie flatmates are taken into custody for possession of cannabis, and, despite her innocence, Jenny flees the scene, since she does not trust the police as they failed to help her over her father's abuse.
 Because of this, not knowing Chris's address or even his last name, she loses contact with him.

-We then learn about the shady past of Chris' boss, Barry.
+We then learn about the shady past of Chris's boss, Barry.
 He used to belong to the Carson gang, an outfit of petty thieves trying to pull a big heist.
 They tried to get the contents of a Securicor van, but they failed, and in the ensuing chaos one of the thick witted Carson brothers killed one of the security guards.
 With the police chasing them, they recklessly tackled another van, this time succeeding and killing two more men.
 Barry felt his conscience pricking him, and after making off with the thousands of pounds from the van turned the Carson brothers in to the Law.
 He gave evidence in court and one of the three Carson brothers were killed in the gunfight to take them, the other was sentenced to twenty five years in jail.
 Barry Springer changed his name by deed poll to Miller, and he, his wife and his small son were relocated from London to Oxford under the Witness Protection Act.
 The one remaining Carson brother, Edward, was not like his brothers; while they were dim-witted thugs he was like a modern-day Moriarty, and set his sights on ruthlessly hunting down Barry, and avenging his brothers.